thatdudejr/advanced-php-video-platform/README.md

 ## License

 This project is licensed under the [MIT] License.
+See the [LICENSE.md] file for details.